wttech/TestWarez2016/README.md

 ## AET setup

-### 1. Please make sure that you have following software on your local machine (versions are very important):
+### 1. Please make sure that you have the following software installed on your local machine (versions are very important):
    * [VirtualBox 5.0.26](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)
-      * To check version, open VirtualBox installed on your computer.
-Navigate to `Help` and `About VirtualBox...`, the version of installed software should be visible at the bottom of a popup.
+      * To check its version, open VirtualBox installed on your computer.
+Navigate to `Help` and `About VirtualBox...`, the version of the installed software should be visible at the bottom of the popup.
    * [Vagrant 1.8.4](https://releases.hashicorp.com/vagrant/1.8.4/)
-      * To check version, open command console and execute `vagrant -v`.
+      * To check its version, open the command line console and execute `vagrant -v`.
    * [ChefDK 0.17.17](https://downloads.chef.io/chef-dk/)
-      * To check version, open command console and execute `chef -v`.
-After `Chef Development Kit Version` version of ChefDK should be displayed.
+      * To check its version, open the command console and execute `chef -v`.
+After `Chef Development Kit Version` the version of ChefDK should be displayed.
    * [Maven](https://maven.apache.org/download.cgi) (at least version 3.0.4)
-      * To check version, open command console and execute `mvn -v`.
+      * To check its version, open the command console and execute `mvn -v`.
 Please make also sure, that `Java home` and `Maven home` properties are set.
    * [JDK 7 or 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
-      * To check version, open command console and execute `java -version`.
+      * To check its version, open the command console and execute `java -version`.
    * [Chrome browser](https://www.google.com/chrome/browser/desktop/)

 ### 2. Download AET Vagrant